jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="fields-mc-4" %}

+### When code returns an empty list

+If your code returns an empty list, **docassemble** will try to deal with the situation gracefully.
+If there is only a single field listed under `fields`, then the variable that will be set by the user's selection will be set to `None`, and the question will be skipped.
+If the `datatype` is `checkboxes`, the variable will be set to an empty dictionary.

 ### <a name="exclude"></a>`exclude`

 If you build the list of choices with `code`, you can exclude items